-The homepage of the University of New Hampshire (www.unh.edu) and its top-level inside pages were designed and developed by University Communications and Marketing and UNH Web Solutions.
+The homepage of the University of New Hampshire (www.unh.edu) and its top-level inside pages were designed and developed by Communications and Public Affairs and UNH Web Solutions.

 The site and its content is shaped by your suggestions; we value your input!
 Please help us by emailing UCM at firstname.lastname@example.org.